solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 solana airdrop 2
 ```

-> Note: If you get a rate limit error when requesting devnet SOL you can also
+> If you get a rate limit error when requesting devnet SOL you can also you can
-> you can just type `run` in the terminal and you will get a link to a
+> just type `run` in the terminal and you will get a link to a
 > [web faucet](https://faucet.solana.com/).
 You can also find your wallet
 > address at the bottom of the playground window.